nicoandreoli2000/AltimetrikGameFinderApp/README.md

 ### Important
 1. Connection Modal to API (just do the request and fullfill it)
-2. Debounce time in suggestions
+2. Debounce time in suggestions!

 ### David tips
 1. Color variables in main and modal